pippim/pippim.github.io/about.md

 ## Who is Pippim?

 Pippim is a one-man-show that has been answering questions since 2016 on AskUbuntu.com under the awkard name of "WinEunuuchs2Unix".
-Here's the [profile](https://askubuntu.com/users/307523/wineunuuchs2unix) in Ask Ubuntu.
-If you click the link you will see something like this:
+When you look at the **WinEnuuchs2Unix** [profile](https://askubuntu.com/users/307523/wineunuuchs2unix) in Ask Ubuntu you will see:

 ![Ask Ubuntu Profile](/assets/img/Ask Ubuntu profile.png)